18F/pdf-forms-tutorial/README.md

 - `sf2809.pdf` - the form we will be filling
 - `generate_json_mappings.rb` - generates a JSON mapping file
+- `server.rb` - a simple REST API
+- `index.html` and `sf2809.js` - a client-side PDF renderer

 ## Technical Background

 Fillable PDF forms use the "Acrobot Forms Data Format" (FDF) to serialize form data.
 While FDF is less pretty than other data exchance formats such as JSON, parsing it is already a solved problem.
-There are libraries for Ruby and Node, for example, that make it easy transform native data structures (e.g. Ruby's Hash or Javascript's Objects) to FDF.
+There are libraries for [Ruby](https://github.com/jkraemer/pdf-forms) and [Node](https://www.npmjs.com/package/fdf), for example, that make it easy to transform FDF to native data structures (e.g. Ruby's Hash or Javascript's Objects) to FDF.

 At its core, a software-based PDF filler simply takes data from user input, serializes it to FDF, and applies that FDF to the PDF.

-Thankfully, applying FDF to a PDF is also a solved problem thanks to a library called [`pdftk`](https://www.pdflabs.com/tools/pdftk-server/). `pdftk` is a command-line utility for editing and manipulating PDFs.
+Fortunately, applying FDF to a PDF is also a solved problem thanks to a library called [`pdftk`](https://www.pdflabs.com/tools/pdftk-server/). `pdftk` is a command-line utility for editing and manipulating PDFs.
 The two `pdftk` commands we care about for PDF filling are:

 - `dump_data_fields`
 - `fill_form`